mattgrilli/waterman/README.md

 ### Buttons
 - **➕ Add Waters** - Manually add comma-separated values
 - **📂 Import** - Import from journal text file
+- **📤 Export Scanner** - Export the scanner script to scan all your waters in-game
 - **🔍 Find Best** - Calculate optimal combination
 - **📝 Export Script** - Generate Razor picker script (doesn't mark as used)
 - **✓ Use Combination** - Mark waters as used (moves to used list)